Mithilesh-27/School-Website/README.md

 This project is a responsive school website designed to provide information about the school's curriculum, admissions process, faculty, students' life, and more.

+## Disclaimer

+This website is a fictional project created for demonstration purposes only.
+All information, including names, dates, and events, is purely fictional and should not be considered accurate or real.
+Any resemblance to actual schools is purely coincidental.

 ## Features

 - **Responsive Design**: The website is fully responsive and adapts to various screen sizes.